How to use gzip and bzip2 Linux commands Explained

 Keeping the original file intact

 By default, the bzip2 command replaces the supplied input file with a compressed output file.
 To keep the input file intact, use the -k option with the bzip2 command.
+For example, the following command compresses a file named file_a but does not delete the original file after compressing it.

 #bzip2 -k file_a